Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/v4-analytics-to-aep-analytics.md

-# Migrating from V4 Analytics to the AEP Analytics Extension
+# Migrating from Mobile Services SDK Analytics to the AEP Analytics Extension

-## Configuration
+### Configuration

 The AEP Analytics extension uses [Launch](https://launch.adobe.com/) to configure the AEP SDK's.
-This replaces the ADBMobileConfig.json which the V4 SDK used for configuration.
+This replaces the ADBMobileConfig.json which the Mobile Services SDK used for configuration.
 To get started with the AEP SDK's:

 1. Create a mobile property on Launch.
 See [Set up a mobile property](../../getting-started/create-a-mobile-property) for more information.
 2. Configure your mobile app with the create mobile property.
 The AEP Mobile Core extension provides general functionality required by all the Adobe AEP extensions.
-The Configuration extension is buult into the Mobile Core and contains the `configureWithAppId` API.
+The Configuration extension is built into the Mobile Core and contains the `configureWithAppId` API.
 This API is used to link the Launch mobile property with your mobile app.
 The documentation for this API can be seen at the [Configuration API Reference](../../using-mobile-extensions/mobile-core/configuration/configuration-api-reference#configurewithappid) page.
 A code sample showing the usage of this API is provided below.

-## API changes
+### Analytics Migration Overview

-For an overview of the API mapping between the V4 and AEP SDK's, see the [API Change Log](../../resources/upgrading-to-aep/api-change-log).
+For an overview of the API mapping between the Mobile Services SDK and AEP SDK's, see the [API Change Log](../../resources/upgrading-to-aep/api-change-log).
 This section will go over the Analytics specific changes made with the AEP Analytics extension.

 #### Deprecated API